 Have some treats handy for when he sniffs, touches, or even licks the brush.
 As he lets you get closer with the brush, you can put a small dab of the tasty toothpaste on the dog toothbrush and let him lick it off.
 This will help him get used to the sensation of the brush.

-When you are ready, start using both the toothbrush to gently massage his gum and front teeth in small circular motions.
+When you are ready, start using the toothbrush to gently massage his gums and front teeth in small circular motions.
 His front teeth will be the easiest to reach, so start there.
+Short, positive sessions work better than trying to brush every tooth right away.

 6. Work Your Way Back